|

 Papoose is one of Nevada's well-known smaller Turquoise

 mines.
-This mine is located in the western part of Nevada
+This mine is located in the western part of Nevada and

-with a brownish matrix.
+a brownish matrix.

 |